shaoguangcheng/DeepNet/README.md

   ```
   **Multi-modal demo**
   ---------------
-  For multi-modal demo, we employ SHREC 2007 data to show the usage.
+  For multi-modal demo, we employ SHREC 2007 feature data to show the usage.
 How the data is generated has been elaborated in paper  "Multi-modal Feature Fusion for 3D Shape Recognition and Retrieval".
   To run this demo, change directory to multi-modal_demo/ and run
   ```python
   python multiModalityDemo.py